Dr-RAYLI/Capstone-Project/README.md

 # Capstone-Project
-This is my capstone project about Statics and ML
+This github repo introduces my capstone-project about ML and stastics.
+#Topic